megazina/o11y-data-optimisation-toolkit/splunk-o11yusage-sandbox/README.md

 # Splunk Enterprise/Cloud App with Dashboards used to help with Splunk Observability Data Optimisation
 ## v1.5.0
-This app will create an o11yusage index - this is what you should use to Upload reports into.
+This app will create an `o11yusage` index - this is what *you should use to Upload reports into*.

 ## Sourcetypes:
 `o11yusage:metric:usage:report` -- use this for *SWAT Metrics Usage* report, and SWAT Dimensions Usage report if required